Orhan Aksoy (serial killer)

-Orhan Aksoy (born September 16, 1971), known as The Parcel Killer (Turkish: Kolici Katil), is a Turkish serial killer who strangled five people around Istanbul from 2000 to 2001, stuffing their corpses in boxes he dumped in open fields or near construction sites.
+Orhan Aksoy (born 16 September 1971), known as The Parcel Killer (Turkish: Kolici Katil), is a Turkish serial killer who strangled five people around Istanbul from 2000 to 2001, stuffing their corpses in boxes he dumped in open fields or near construction sites.
 For his crimes, he was given five life terms and two years of solitary confinement.

 Early life

-Orhan Aksoy was born as one of nine children on September 16, 1971, in Samsun, a port town to which his family had moved to from Sürmene.
+Orhan Aksoy was born as one of nine children on 16 September 1971, in Samsun, a port town to which his family had moved to from Sürmene.
 While he was still young, the entire family moved to Bursa.
 Both Aksoy and his siblings suffered terrible beatings from their father, Ahmet, who beat them for the smallest of mishaps.
 In a later interview with two of his older sisters, Perihan and Ruveyde, the pair claimed that when Aksoy was young and their home was undergoing construction work, he was running around when he fell and hit his head.
 Since that incident, he would occasionally wake up in the middle night, screaming and shouting that some invisible forces were going to get him.

 At the age of 20, Aksoy ran away from home and moved to Istanbul, where he lived off stealing before he was caught and sentenced to five years imprisonment for 10 thefts and one count of fraud.
 After serving out his sentence, Aksoy, who was suffering from tuberculosis, moved to Bucharest, Romania for treatment.
-While residing there, he met and married a kindergarten teacher, whom later moved with him back to Turkey, taking on the name "Mine".
+While residing there, he met and married a kindergarten teacher, who later moved with him back to Turkey, taking on the name "Mine".
 During this period, Aksoy started working as a busboy at a restaurant and had two children, Esen and Esin.
 Eventually, he gave up his job and started work as a peddler.

 Not long after, the entire country was struck by a series of earthquakes, prompting Aksoy's wife to ask him to return to Romania.
 Orhan consented, allowing his wife and children to move to Bucharest, while he stayed behind in Istanbul, renting out a bachelor's room in the Çarşamba district.

 Murders

 Aksoy's modus operandi consisted of killing people either for small offences, extortion or stealing their belongings.
-To do so, he plied them with alcohol and then strangled them with a nylon rope to prevent any blood being spilled, as the sight of it frightened him.
+To do so, he plied them with alcohol and then strangled them with a nylon rope to prevent any blood from being spilt, as the sight of it frightened him.
 In an effort to erase any and all traces of foul play, he kept the corpses underwater for an extended period of time, and would also cover them with either newspapers or silicone to mask the body odors emanating from the decomposing bodies.
 He would later admit to "chatting" with the corpses while drowning them.

 From the span of October 2000 to January 2001, he killed five people.
 They were the following: